growthspace-engineering/pg-mcp-client/README.md

 # Activate the virtual environment
 source .venv/bin/activate

-# Create a .env file with your application secret
+# (Optional) Create a .env file with your application secret for persistent sessions
+# If not provided, a random secret will be generated (sessions won't persist across restarts)
 echo "APPLICATION_SECRET=your_secure_random_string" > .env

 # Run the application